Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is developing a serverless ecommerce web application.
-The application needs to make coordinated, all-or-nothing changes to multiple items in the company’s inventory table in Amazon DynamoDB.
+The application needs to make coordinated, all-or-nothing changes to multiple items in the company's inventory table in Amazon DynamoDB.
 Which solution will meet these requirements?

 - [ ] Enable transactions for the DynamoDB table Use the Batch Writeltem operation to update the items.
 - [x] Use the Transact Writeitem operation to group the changes Update the items in the table.